-Juri is appealing the re-determination made by Social Security Scotland on his application for PADP.
-Juri hires a solicitor to represent him in the appeal.
+Anthony is Sylvia's guardian.
+Anthony is appealing the re-determination made by Social Security Scotland on Sylvia's application for CDP.
+Anthony hires a solicitor to represent Sylvia in the appeal.

 The First-tier Tribunal holds an oral hearing to decide the appeal.
-At the hearing, Juri is represented by the solicitor who speaks on his behalf.
-Juri also brings along his niece Hanna to be his supporter at the hearing.
+Sylvia's guardian Anthony also attends the hearing and brings a solicitor who will speak on behalf of Anthony.
+Sylvia also brings along her Aunt Julie to be her supporter at the hearing.

-1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9(1) 2 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9 (2) 3 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9(4) 4 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 10
+1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9(1)

+2 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9 (2) 3 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9 (4) 4 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 10